chaudhari014/HealHub/README.md

 ![SignUp Page](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 ## Login Page
-Here you can Login to your account for instant access to your healthcare services.
+Here you can Log in to your account for instant access to your healthcare services.
 Your journey to convenient and reliable healthcare continues here.

 ![Login Page](https://via.placeholder.com/468x300?text=App+Screenshot+Here)